open/close all folders

 - In Tom Clancy's Jack Ryan novels, John Clark manages to get an actual "Get out of Jail Free" Card when the president of the United States pardons him.
 The Teeth of the Tiger takes this to an extreme where before leaving office, Jack Ryan Sr. signs 100 blank Presidential Pardons for use by "The Campus".

 - In the Honor Harrington series, Kevin Usher, head of Haven's FBI-equivalent, asks for and receives a presidential pardon for any crimes one of his agents commits in running a "black" investigation of possible treason by the Secretary of State who manipulated diplomatic correspondence to engineer a crisis that would weaken the President as a rival, but instead accidentally sent his country back to war against Manticore.
+He refuses to take one for himself, saying that if the black operation is blown, he will be the cutout and take the fall.

 Live Action TV